christiancannata/agrispesa/wp-content/plugins/wp-mail-smtp/readme.txt

 Read our [Brevo documentation](https://wpmailsmtp.com/docs/how-to-set-up-the-sendinblue-mailer-in-wp-mail-smtp/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme) for more details.

+**Gmail SMTP (Gmail, Google Workspace, G Suite)**

+Often bloggers and small business owners don't want to use third-party SMTP services.
+Well you can use your Gmail or Google Workspace (also known as G Suite/Google Apps) account for SMTP emails.

+This allows you to use your [professional email address](http://www.wpbeginner.com/beginners-guide/how-to-setup-a-professional-email-address-with-gmail-and-google-apps/) and improve email deliverability.

+Unlike other Gmail SMTP plugins, our Gmail SMTP option uses OAuth to authenticate your Google account, keeping your login information 100% secure.

+Our plugin also offers the "One-Click Setup" option, which allows you to start sending emails from your Gmail account with just a few clicks.
+It eliminates the need to manually configure your own Google App, which is a technical and time-consuming process.

+Read our [Gmail documentation](https://wpmailsmtp.com/docs/how-to-set-up-the-gmail-mailer-in-wp-mail-smtp/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme) for more details.

+**Elastic Email**

+Elastic Email is a cloud-based email marketing platform offering tools for email campaigns, automation, transactional emails, and analytics, designed for businesses of all sizes.
+Elastic Email offers a limited free plan where you can send emails to your verified addresses.

+Read our [Elastic Email documentation](https://wpmailsmtp.com/docs/how-to-set-up-the-elastic-email-mailer-in-wp-mail-smtp/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme) for more details.

 **Mailgun SMTP**

 Mailgun SMTP is a popular SMTP service provider that allows you to send large quantities of emails.
 They provide 5,000 free emails per month for 3 months.